Juniper/terraform-provider-apstra/docs/data-sources/tag.md

 page_title: "apstra_tag Data Source - terraform-provider-apstra"
 subcategory: ""
 description: |-
-  This data source provides details of a specific tag.
+  This data source provides details of a specific Tag.
   At least one optional attribute is required.
-It is incumbent on the user to ensure the criteria matches exactly one tag.
-Matching zero tags or more than one tag will produce an error.
 ---

 # apstra_tag (Data Source)

-This data source provides details of a specific tag.
+This data source provides details of a specific Tag.

 At least one optional attribute is required.
-It is incumbent on the user to ensure the criteria matches exactly one tag.
-Matching zero tags or more than one tag will produce an error.

 ## Example Usage